Electronic Travel Authorisation (ETA)

 EU nationals

-You can now apply for an ETA,they will be required for travel to the UK from 2 April 2025.
+You can now apply for an ETA, which will be required for travel to the UK from 2 April 2025.

 ETA applications can be made online at the official ETA website or via the UK ETA app (available on the Google Play and Apple app stores).
 Please carry proof of your ETA status (either a printout or a screenshot) for the duration of your voyage, as you will need to present this when asked.